system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![CPU cooler fan top clip](./img/cpu-cooler-fan-clip.webp)

 3. Repeat the process for the bottom clip, then pull the fan and clips away from the CPU cooler.
-5. When reinstalling the CPU cooler fan, the side with a stationary cover should face the back of the case, while the spinning side should face the CPU cooler.
+5. When reinstalling the CPU cooler fan, the side with a stationary cover should face the cooler, while the spinning side should face the front of the chassis.
     - The cable should point towards the top inner corner (top-left when viewed from the back of the case.)

 ## Replacing the CPU cooler and CPU: